 BCN Clay Studio launched in September 2018, offering new classes and coworking opportunities in the Gracia district.
 They currently have spaces available for ceramists and jewelers.
 Perks include a personal table, personal drawer + shelves, access to kilns, pottery wheels and basic glazes, kitchenette + coffee/tea.
 They have ongoing as well as weekend workshops dedicated to wheel-throwing, hand-building, porcelain and more.
-Location in the heart of Gracia.
+Location in the district of Gracia.
 Learn more >

 Tucked into the eclectic and quaint district of Sant Antoní, you can find a beautiful space dedicated to clay, named after it’s founder, Echo (pronounced [‘eko]).
 Native to China, Echo has worked with many art forms, including photography and jewelry, before finally settling down in the world of clay.
 Her creative space offers coworking, workshops as well as pop-up shows.
 Learn more >

-In 2007 Martin Loew left Switzerland to start a pottery school in Barcelona, which evolved into the present El Torn Barcelona was the first large, international ceramics hub in Barcelona, bringing potters and artists together with classes and coworking.
+Opening its doors in 2007, El Torn Barcelona was the first large, international ceramics hub in Barcelona, bringing potters and artists together with classes and coworking.
 This ceramics studio is located in a large commercial space in the district of PobleNou.
 There is a classroom, exhibition area, coworking studio spaces, a glazing area and kitchen/bathrooms.
 El Torn de Barcelona studio space is shared among a large group of international artists and they offer continuous and intensive classes for all skill levels.
 Learn more >

 Laüma is an artistic studio that is born with the objective of bringing creativity closer to everyday life.
 They offer courses related to artistic creation to initiate exchange, experimentation, autonomous learning and creative freedom.
-It’s also posible to rent the space for personal or collective projects.
+It’s also possible to rent the space for personal or collective projects.
 Learn more >